bbc/tams/docs/adr/0029-bulk-flow-segments.md

 ## Context and Problem Statement

 As part of the work on [ADR0024 source level edit](https://github.com/bbc/tams/blob/main/docs/adr/0024-source-level-edit.md) (also known as edit by reference) it was identified that it could be useful to be able to bulk create flow segments within the API.
-This ADR explores the impact of [option 5](https://github.com/bbc/tams/blob/main/docs/adr/0024-source-level-edit.md#option-5-provide-an-endpoint-to-bulk-write-flow-segments) this on the API implementation.
+This ADR explores the impact of [option 5](https://github.com/bbc/tams/blob/main/docs/adr/0024-source-level-edit.md#option-5-provide-an-endpoint-to-bulk-write-flow-segments) on the API implementation.

 When copying sections of one flow to another currently it is possible to query the TAMS API by time range and retrieve all the segments for a given flow.
 However to then write these to the new flow it requires a single API call to create each segment which is a considerable overhead when all the segments are know in advance.